open-dynamic-robot-initiative/robot_interfaces_bolt/doc/actions_and_observations.rst

 Actions and Observations
 ************************

-Solo12Action
+BoltHumanoidAction
 ============

 "Actions" are used to send commands to the robot.
-The members are vectors with once field per joint (see :cpp:class:`solo::Solo12` for a mapping of index to joint).
+The members are vectors with once field per joint (see :cpp:class:`solo::BoltHumanoid` for a mapping of index to joint).

-.. doxygenstruct:: robot_interfaces_solo::Solo12Action
+.. doxygenstruct:: robot_interfaces_solo::BoltHumanoidAction
    :members: joint_torques,
              joint_positions,
              joint_velocities,